neubri/kelasku/server/api_doc.md

 Description:

-- Get all submissions for logged user
+- Get all submissions history for logged user

 Request: